 During working hours, I am always ready to have a video call.
 Microsoft Teams is open all the time.
 Establishing a call and sharing the screen has never been easier.
 In the past, I’ve joined the meeting a few minutes early because more often than not, I’ve run into a problem.
 Video, audio, or both.
 Maybe because I rarely used these tools and only launched them when needed.
 As a result, I was either early or late (restarts always take longer than you expect).
 These days I dial in on time, and technical problems are the exception.
 It’s almost as stable and easy as making a phone call.
 I also like that almost everyone has their webcam enabled.
 It makes the conversations more personal and makes communication better.

-I participated at various mixtures of physical and virtual meetings.
-Typically most of the people met physically in a specially equipped room where some few others joined virtually.
+I participated in various mixtures of physical and virtual meetings.
+Typically most of the people met physically in a specially equipped room where a few others joined virtually.
 I call the persons in the same room first class participants.
-The others are second class participants.
+The others are second-class participants.
 Why?
 They are not equally present at the meeting and they miss a lot of non-verbal communication.
-If audio and video is badly configured some persons cannot be heard and sometimes you never get a video stream of the talking person.
-A pure virtual meeting makes us all second class participants.
+If audio and video are badly configured some persons cannot be heard and sometimes you never get a video stream of the talking person.
+A pure virtual meeting makes us all second-class participants.
 All participants are equal from a technical point of view.
 For the former first class participants the meeting experience degraded.
-For all others it improved, a lot.
+For all others, it improved, a lot.

 I never felt comfortable with webinars.
-When I present, I need to feel the audience to get an immediate feedback.
-The audience help me to adapt during the talk.
+When I present, I need to feel the audience to get immediate feedback.
+The audience helped me to adapt during the talk.
 Go faster, go slower or ask questions.
 This does not work in webinars.
-In the last year I had the chance to present at various virtual events.
+In the last year, I had the chance to present at various virtual events.
 I think I’m getting better.
 For one event I pre-recorded two talks which was very instructive.
 I completely underestimated the time required for such a task.
-For one talk I spent more than 12 hours to record 45 minutes.
-At that point I just decided that the result is good enough.
+For one talk I spent more than 12 hours recording 45 minutes.
+At that point, I just decided that the result was good enough.
 However, I developed a new skill.
 And that’s good.

 So if you would ask me to do a webinar now, I might say yes.

 When I work at the customer site there are a lot of unplanned interactions.
 At my desk.
 Near my desk.
 At the coffee corner.
 After a meeting.
 During lunch.
 These are informal meetings or events.
-Where we exchange business or non-business related information.
+Where we exchange business or non-business-related information.
 They happen more or less unplanned.
-When everyone is working from home these kind of information exchange does not happen.
-The virtual coffee or lunch meetings are no suitable replacements.
+When everyone is working from home this kind of information exchange does not happen.
+Virtual coffee or lunch meetings are no suitable replacements.
 Why?
 Because when we meet physically we discuss things in groups.
 Persons interested join.
 Persons uninterested leave and join another group.
 So there are several bubbles.
 And certain information is exchanged between two persons only.
 A virtual coffee meeting using Zoom, Teams or similar cannot work this way.
-In the end it is unsatisfying for everyone.
-As a result I stopped joining these meetings.
+In the end, it is unsatisfying for everyone.
+As a result, I stopped joining these meetings.

 After a year I think I feel the missing information.
 Scheduling virtual meetings does not help, because you cannot connect to the persons while they are in the “right” mood.
 And there is no way to check without starting a conversation.

-This is bothering me because I did not found a good alternative yet.
+This is bothering me because I have not found a good alternative yet.